DigiBP/25DIGIBP5/README.md

 - Gilles Müller
 - Claudio Schwaiger

 ## Introduction

-Rheinmetall Air Defence AG, headquartered in Zurich, Switzerland, is a subsidiary of the German Rheinmetall Group and a recognized leader in the development of advanced air defence systems.
+The company, headquartered in Zurich, Switzerland, is a subsidiary of a German industrial group and a recognized leader in the development of advanced air defence systems.
 With approximately 1,000 employees, the company specializes in radar-guided target tracking systems, anti-aircraft artillery, and missile defence technologies.
-Its globally deployed solutions—such as the Skyshield and Skyguard systems—are known for their accuracy and high operational effectiveness.
+Its globally deployed solutions—such as modular defence platforms—are known for their accuracy and high operational effectiveness.

-The company benefits from the Rheinmetall Group’s IT standardization and centralization strategy, while a dedicated local IT unit of over 20 employees in Zurich supports business-critical functions on-site.
+The organization benefits from a centralized and standardized IT strategy defined at group level.

 This project aims to address inefficiencies in the current onboarding process by focusing on the **digitalization of cross-departmental workflows**.
 The existing process involves multiple internal and external systems (e.g. Enboarder, ServiceNow, Confluence, Active Directory, MDM, SAP) and stakeholders (HR, IT, SAP, supervisors, external providers).
 Despite having a defined structure, the process is heavily dependent on manual activities and informal communication channels.